aleventhal/treegrid-example/README.md

 ## Safari
 ### VoiceOver
-* Row navigation:
+* Row navigation: doesn't let us do this, reads cells no matter what
-* Column navigation